changfuhe2020/SSAWPN/README.md

 # SSAWPN
-The SSAWPN code will be provided after the manuscript is accepted.
+The code of the SSAWPN will be provided after the manuscript is accepted.